malferov/malferov/README.md

 ## :technologist: About

-Passionate about technology and enjoying being a DevOps Engineer.
-I work on practical problems and business needs by choosing the right technology, or creating new custom software.
+Passionate about technology and enjoying being a DevOps engineer.
+I work on practical problems and business needs, choosing the right technologies or creating new custom software.
-- Can Do
-- Problem solving
-- Software dev/ops practices
-- Cloud computing
-- Infrastructure as code

 ## :hammer_and_wrench: Prefered Stack